 BS in Accounting

-A Bachelor of Science in accounting provides the fundamental skills and knowledge needed to excel in the accounting profession.
+A bachelor of science in accounting provides the fundamental skills and knowledge needed to excel in the accounting profession.
 All degree programs will include critical financial competencies and key accounting course work.
 Students will learn the importance of ethics, leadership, professional values and strategic thinking skills.
 Students will become very familiar with the Generally Accepted Accounting Principles (GAAP) and be introduced to the International Financial Reporting Standards (IFRS).
-A general Bachelor of Science in accounting will cover a variety of business topics, such as law, statistics, economics and corporate finance.
-After graduation, the student will have the financial and technical skills needed to become a professional accountant.
+A bachelor of science in accounting will cover a variety of business topics, such as law, statistics, economics, auditing, financial accounting, taxes, and corporate finance.

 BS in Accounting Coursework